Yash1882/Yash1882/README.md

 🔭 I'm currently working on advanced data structures.
 🌱 Looking to collaborate on open source projects.
 👯 Seeking help with operating systems and AI.
-💬 Ask me about SQL and algorithms.
+💬 Ask me about Database and algorithms.
-⚡ Fun fact: I transform abstract concepts into real-world tech applications.
+⚡ Depth knowledge of DBMS,OS,OOPS & OOPS
 📫 How to reach me: [yashgadre1882@gmail.com](mailto:yashgadre1882@gmail.com)

 ## 🌐 Socials: